ThatCoolCoder/tinyinstallj/README.md

 python3 -m pip install -r tinyinstallj/requirements.txt
 ```

 Create a configuration file `tinyinstallj.json` in the root directory of your project.
-Below is an example of `tinyinstallj.json` from one of my other projects. **Read [tinyinstallj.json](#tinyinstallj.json) for details on valid values for the fields.**
+Below is an example of `tinyinstallj.json` from one of my other projects. **Read the section below titled [tinyinstallj.json](#tinyinstallj.json) for details on valid values for the fields.**
 ```
 {
     "full_program_name": "Weather by ThatCoolCoder",